 This millet recipe can be used both for traditional weaning and baby led weaning approach.
 Cook to a lumpy thick texture that is easy for baby to pick up in tiny lumps using the pincer grasp.

-Banana is added to the millet recipe as a natural sweeter and relieves any constipation from eating too much grain-based food.
+Banana is added to the millet recipe as a natural sweeter and relieves constipation.

 1 cup jowar (sorghum flour)